 In recent weeks, Dermatologist Semal Desai had to quickly decide between telemedicine upgrades or temporarily shutting down his Plano, TX-based private practice.
 Dr. Desai considered the pros and cons of telemedicine, including lifted restrictions and expanded insurance reimbursements.
 Ultimately, he opted for the upgrade.
 “We’ve been flying by the seat of our pants,” said Dr. Desai.

 There’s been “a decade of telemedicine advancement in just weeks,” according to industry analysts at MedicineNet.
 But, the current telemedicine crunch isn’t unique.
-The future of healthcare mobile device management will need to support a cultural shift to real-time mobile experience delivery.
+The future of healthcare MDM (mobile device management) will need to support a cultural shift to real-time mobile experience delivery.

-The future of mobility management for connected medical devices looks nothing like yesterday’s core mobile device management solutions.
-Traditional healthcare mobile device management (MDM) solutions were designed for first-generation clinical devices — like Physician tablets, mHealth patient apps, and self-service patient kiosks in waiting rooms.
+The future functionality of mobility management for connected medical devices looks nothing like yesterday’s core MDM solutions.
+Traditional healthcare MDM solutions were designed for first-generation clinical devices — like Physician tablets, mHealth patient apps, and self-service patient kiosks in waiting rooms.

 The next wave of healthcare mobile modernization is characterized by internet of medical things (IoMT) deployments.
 It involves an increasing number of non-traditional, Android devices for remote patient care.
 Tomorrow’s systems for healthcare mobility management must be prepared to support a larger volume and variety of connected devices.

 Trend #1: IoMT

 The industry is experiencing unprecedented growth in the adoption of IoMT, which Deloitte defines as a “connected infrastructure of medical devices, software applications, and health systems and services.”